-The Tribal Court Trial Skills College is an intensive, four-day workshop providing practical, hands-on training for tribal court advocates, attorneys and judges who wish to develop and refine the skills necessary to try civil and criminal cases.
-During the course of the College, students participate in lectures and simulations in the following areas: opening statements, direct and cross examinations, jury selection and instructions, and closing arguments.
-Students will receive individual feedback and evaluations on their skills from exceptionally qualified and experienced tribal court lawyers and judges from throughout Arizona.
+The Tribal Court Trial Skills College is an intensive workshop providing practical, hands-on training for tribal court advocates, attorneys and judges who wish to develop their trial skills and improve their confidence in court.
+During the course of the College, students participate in interactive lectures and simulations in the following areas: opening statements, direct and cross examinations, jury selection and instructions, and closing arguments.
+Students will receive individual feedback and evaluations on their skills from exceptionally qualified and experienced tribal court litigators and judges from throughout Arizona.

 Breakfast and snacks will be provided each day.
 Lunch will be on your own.